-Roadmap to renewable methane economy (Lampinen 2012) was developed by the Finnish Biogas Association for the Finnish Ministry of Transport and Communications in 2012.
+Roadmap to renewable methane economy (Lampinen 2012) was developed for the Finnish Ministry of Transport and Communications in 2012.

 The roadmap describes a path to a sustainable 100 % renewable transport energy system by 2050.
 It is based on targets set by the Finnish government in 2009 in its long-term climate and energy strategy: greenhouse gas emissions in the transport sector should decrease by 80-95 % from 1990 levels by 2050.
 Purpose of the roadmap is to show one way of achieving the maximum target -95 %.
 Here transport sector is not defined like in the inventory rules of the United Nations Framework Convention on Climate Change.
 Instead of covering exhaust pipe emissions only, emissions of the whole lifecycle of transport energy is included.
 It means taking into account emissions also in agricultural, waste management and energy sectors.